 Working at Height Training

-There are two working at height training courses available; at introductory and advanced levels.
+There are two working at height online training courses available; at introductory and advanced levels.

 The introductory course covers the crucial area of risk identification.
 One an employee becomes adept at spotting potential risks, the chances of an accident occurring are significantly reduced.
 When a risk is identified, a solution can be developed to mitigate it and ensure the safety of your personnel.

 Also covered is the next step- planning safe work.
 Once the risk has been identified it is important to put a logical, safe plan in place to mitigate the risk and minimise any potential injury.